rssblue/auto_sitemap/README.md

 // If a hash of a page is different, its `lastmod` value is updated. new_sitemap.combine_with_old_sitemap(&old_sitemap).unwrap();

-// Serialize the sitemap to a string. let mut buf = std::io::BufWriter::new(Vec::new());
+// Serializes the sitemap to a string. let mut buf = std::io::BufWriter::new(Vec::new());
 new_sitemap.serialize(&mut buf).unwrap();
 println!("{}", String::from_utf8(buf.into_inner().unwrap()).unwrap());